PDF Document Structure

 # when working with pages.
 If you

-still want to access the page tree itself, use HexaPDF::Type::Catalog#pages.
+still want to access the page tree itself, use HexaPDF::Document::Pages#root.

-For each page in a PDF document exists one page object that holds all the needed information for displaying the page.
+For each page in a PDF document exists one page object that holds all the needed information for displaying that page.

 The most important information is stored in the following keys: